Warren Furutani: Controversy

-On June 15, 2011, during an Assembly debate on a redevelopment bill, Assemblyman Donald Wagner remarked that the bill was like something he had "seen on The Sopranos" and likened the author of the bill to Tony Soprano.
+On June 15, 2011, during an Assembly debate on a redevelopment bill, Assemblyman Donald P. Wagner remarked that the bill was like something he had "seen on The Sopranos" and likened the author of the bill to Tony Soprano.
 After Assemblyman Anthony Portantino told Wagner to apologize for the remarks, Wagner replied that he would "apologize to any Italian-American who is NOT in the Mafia or involved in insurance scams".
 Within seconds, a verbal confrontation erupted on the Assembly floor between Wagner and Furutani and the two had to be separated.

 Personal life

 He and his wife, Lisa, are residents of Gardena, California.